widcardw/my-notes/docs/Eng/01-composition.md

 Accordingly, mobile phone manufactures are supposed to pay more attention to the market in developing nations, because of its huge potential.
 In addition, it is advisable for them to work out comprehensive strategies to consolidate themarket in developed countries.
 If they do their utmost, the future of mobile-phone industry will be promising.

+### 兼职工作

+This is a column chart, clearly illustrating the striking contrasts in part-time jobs by college students in certain university.
+Overall, seniors have the largest proportion of part-time jobs, with 88.24%.
+Then the next are juniors and sophomores, at 71.93% and 71.13% respectively.
+Finally come freshmen, with 67.77%.
+It is also noticeable that over half of students in four grades take part-time jobs.

+Such statistics can be associated with the popularity of leisure-time jobs among youngsters in college, but what result in this phenomenon?
+For one thing, college life is characterized by two long vacations, which enable students in college to have adequate spare time to broaden thier horizons and gain additional income by doing part-time jobs.
+For another, compared with students in lower grades, seniors possess richer professional knowledge, greater demand for working experience and less courses.
+So, a larger percentage of them take part-time positions.

+As an adult student, I deem that it is nessary for us to do part-time jobs, which may bring us an oppotunity to know the society, arouse our passion for life and help us ease our financial burden.

+### 春节花销比例

+Given is a pie chart, clearly illustrating the striking contrasts in (the proportions of) the spending by citizens/residents in a certain city of China during the Spring Festival.
+Overall, the expense on new year gifts is the largest percentage, with 40%.
+Then, the next are the expenditure on transportation and gatherings for the dinner, at the same 20%.

+The statistics above, apparently, can be associated with a variety of ways in which Chinese celebrate the String Festival, but what result in this phenomenon?
+For one thing, the Spring Festival vacattion is characterized by the fact that during this period, Chinese usually visit thier relatives and friends to express their wishes to each other and give presents.
+This definitely enables the New-Year gifts to be the largest part of spending.
+For another, compared with the past years, more youngsters pursue their academic achievement and work in other cities, but they choose to go back home to celebrate the new year by having dinners together with their family members, relatives or friends.
+Thus, part of the mony is spent on transportation and gatherings for dinners.

 ### 中国汽车市场

 This is a column chart the clearly illustrates the dramatic changes in China's market shares among Chinese, American and Japanese car brands from 2008 to 2009.
 During the period, the share of Chinese brands ascended remarkably, reaching approximately 33%.
 By contrast, Japanese brands displayed a sharp decline, from 35% to 25%.
 Meanwhile, the percentage of American brands remained stable at 15%.

 Such statistics can be associated with the fierce competition in China's car market, but what resulted in the changes above?
 For one thing, in recent years, Chinese automobiles were characterized by the lower prices and improved quality, which attracted more Chinese customers to choose their national brands.
-For another, compared with the past, the Sino-Japanese relation got worse and a larget proportion of residents in China did not purchase Japanese products, in cluding cars.
+For another, compared with the past, the Sino-Japanese relation got worse and a larger proportion of residents in China did not purchase Japanese products, in cluding cars.

-As a result, Chinese manufactures are supposed to pay more attention to the domestic market, due to its great potential.
+As a result, Chinese manufactures are supposed to pay more attention to the domestic (国内) market, due to its great potential.
 Meanwhile, it is essential for them to work out comprehensive strategies to strengthen their quality and after-sales service.
-After all, onlu superior products and service can bring firms the competitive edge and help them to win the market.
+After all, only superior products and service can bring firms the competitive edge and help them to win the market.

 ### 城镇人口